-If you are infected with hepatitis B virus (HBV), there is a possibility of an unexpected worsening of hepatitis B if you stop taking tenofovir DF because tenofovir DF also reduces the amount of reproduction of hepatitis B.
+TDF and FTC are active against hepatitis B. If you are infected with hepatitis B virus (HBV), there is a possibility of an unexpected worsening of hepatitis B if you stop taking TDF or FTC.

 Please talk to your study doctor for more details on side effects or refer to the tenofovir DF package insert for additional information.